-The Purim spiel inspired by Mean Girls, the hottest musical on Broadway and now on tour nationwide!
+The Purim spiel inspired by Mean Girls, the hottest musical on Broadway

-Available today for your congregation!
+Available for your congregation now!

 Mean Persians: The Purim Musical is a new and original retelling of the Megillah, built around parodies of the insanely catchy songs from the hit Broadway musical Mean Girls.